webclinic017/FearAndGreed/README.md

--10 years of historical data for the Fear and Greed Index & AAII -backtesting strategy using Python and Backtrader library
+-historical data for the Fear and Greed Index & AAII -backtesting strategy using Python and Backtrader library